handrews/OpenAPI-Specification/src/oas.md

 #### Data Types

-Data types in the OAS are based on the types defined by the [JSON Schema Validation Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-validation-01.html#section-6.1.1):
+Data types in the OAS are based on the types defined by the [[JSON-Schema-Validation-2020-12|JSON Schema Validation Specification draft 2020-12]] [Section 6.1.1](https://www.ietf.org/archive/id/draft-bhutton-json-schema-validation-01.html#section-6.1.1):
 "null", "boolean", "object", "array", "number", "string", or "integer".
 Models are defined using the [Schema Object](#schema-object), which is a superset of the JSON Schema Specification Draft 2020-12.